-Despite coverage by employer disability plans, Social Security, workers' compensation and other disability-related public plans most people who report being severely disabled--that is, unable to work at all or regularly because of a chronic health condition or impairment--report no income from any private or public disability plan.
-The 1978 Disability Survey conducted by the Social Security Administration found that only 42 percent of the 10.7 million persons who reported severe disability also reported receipt of public or private disability benefits.16 More careful investigation of this apparent gap in income security for the disabled may be a starting point for reevaluating the adequacy and effectiveness of tax incentives for employer-provided plans, and the efficiency of employer plans as an alternative to public disability assistance.
+Despite coverage by employer disability plans, Social Security, workers' compensation and other disability-related public plans, however, most people who report being severely disabled that is, unable to work at all or regularly because of a chronic health condition or impairment--report no income from any private or public disability plan.
+The 1978 Disability Survey conducted by the Social Security Administration found that only 42 percent of the 10.7 million persons who reported severe disability also reported receipt of public or private disability benefits.
+15 More careful investigation of this apparent gap in income security for the disabled may be a starting point adequacy and effectiveness for reevaluating the tax incentives employer-provided plans, and the efficiency of employer plans alternative to public disability assistance.